Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 He had some solace in that Righteous and ‘Base had it pretty bad too, though their Mass wasn’t as fiercely compressive as his.
 Hell, Tigger had it even worse these days, being the singular *freak* of nature that he was.
 Even with his much more advanced armor, that was...

 Well, surprisingly okay.
 If Adam couldn’t be top dog anymore, then he was proud to be friend and coach to the one and only man alive of *any* species who could beat him, or even come close.
-Or...probably ever would, unless either Adam or Righteous somehow pulled off an upset one day.
+Or... probably ever would, unless either Adam or Righteous somehow pulled off an upset one day.
 Thank God the big goofy murderbear was one of a kind.

 What was he doing right now?
-Adam...he honestly couldn’t really imagine what it must have been like to be someone like that.
-One minute Daar was living life like any grunt, and the very next he was a general leading his forces, or an admiral his fleet...or an emperor, his people.
+Adam... he honestly couldn’t really imagine what it must have been like to be someone like that.
+One minute Daar was living life like any grunt, and the very next he was a general leading his forces, or an admiral his fleet... or an emperor, his people.

 Adam wasn’t nearly intelligent enough to be someone like that.
 But he was a damn good medic.
 As good as ‘Base, in his own way.
 And he had buddies like Butler and sometimes Thurrsto, all right there with him, doing their best to save lives.